ricardolazaro/norm/README.md

 Norm
 =======

-Norm is an utility built on top of Anorm.
-It's not an ORM with a lot of complex things.
+Norm is an utility built on top of Anorm to be used in playframework scala projects.
+It's not a complete ORM with a lot of complex things.

 Why
 ===============